orger-lab/megabouts/_sources/usage.rst.txt

 - **SLEAP**: `SLEAP Website <https://sleap.ai/>`_ | `SLEAP Paper <https://www.nature.com/articles/s41592-022-01426-1>`_

-Once you have tracking data, you are ready to use Megabouts!
+Once you have your zebrafish tracking data, you're ready to analyze it with Megabouts!"

 Installing Megabouts
 --------------------